-SuDS features comprised of rainwater harvesting butts and permeable paving are proposed to attenuate a minimum of 15 m3 of surface water runoff.
-The SuDS features would provide some water quality benefits (interception and filtration) prior to discharging to the nearby sewer.
+SuDS features comprised of rainwater harvesting and lined permeable surfacing are proposed to attenuate a minimum of 11.0 m of surface water runoff.
+The SuDS features would provide some water quality benefits (interception and filtration) prior to discharging to the existing drainage network.